 (3) distribution ratio of alcohol through the body;

-(4) number of hours between first drink and the time of driving.
+(4) number of hours between the first drink and the time of driving.

 A change in any of these variables will cause a different BAC result.
 The “distribution ratio” is assumed to be one constant for males and a different constant for females (.73 and .66 respectively).
-Yet, various studies showed that this constant varies depending on biological idiosyncrasies of each person – causing errors in BAC levels.
+Yet, various studies showed that this constant varies depending on the biological idiosyncrasies of each person – causing errors in BAC levels.
 DUI attorney Los Angeles is able to fight your DUI case because the nature of science used to prosecute you is imprecise.
-Even when the chemical tests show a very high blood alcohol level DUI, Los Angeles DUI lawyer can help you fight your DUI.
+Even when the chemical tests show a very high blood alcohol level DUI, Los Angeles DUI lawyer can help you fight and win your DUI in LA.

 Without knowing when the person started to drink and how much he weighs, it is impossible to calculate the blood alcohol level at the time of driving.
-Usually police officers rely on defendant’s driver’s license to approximate weight and eventually calculate blood alcohol level at the time of driving.
+Usually, police officers rely on the defendant’s driver’s license to approximate weight and eventually calculate blood alcohol level at the time of driving.
 When the information on the driver’s license is inaccurate, the calculation of blood alcohol level will be inaccurate also and the blood alcohol level determination will be different.
-Also, if defendant does not know when he started to drink – this will create a problem because the formula can’t work without one of the variable missing.
+Also, if the defendant does not know when he started to drink – this will create a problem because the formula can’t work without one of the variables missings.
 This and many other variations will give Los Angeles DUI lawyer ammunition to fight your high blood alcohol level DUI.
-You can call our office anytime to talk to experienced DUI attorney about your case.
+You can call our office anytime to talk to an experienced DUI attorney about your case.

 In our case discussed above, the defendant said that he had 2 or 4 beers.
 An expert will have to testify that it is impossible to have 4 beers and reach .17. – so either the blood test is inaccurate or the defendant was lying to officers about how much he had to drink.

-This high blood alcohol level case is now has a defensible theory that can be used to convince a jury that defendant is innocent.
+This high blood alcohol level case now has a defensible theory that can be used to convince a jury that the defendant is innocent.

-Because the burden is on the prosecutor to show that defendant is guilty beyond a reasonable doubt, this defense theory can create such a doubt and result in a not guilty verdict.
-The particular facts of this case are based on an open case that handled by expert Los Angeles DUI attorney at our office.
-To discuss specifics of your case please call to talk to drunk driving Los Angeles attorney at (818) 921 7744 .
+Because the burden is on the prosecutor to show that defendant is guilty beyond a reasonable doubt, this defense theory can create a doubt and result in a not-guilty verdict.
+The particular facts of this case are based on an open case was handled by our expert Los Angeles DUI attorney.
+To discuss the specifics of your case please call anytime to talk to drunk-driving defense attorney Los Angeles at (818) 921 7744.